 If the recipient meets the three criteria outlined above and is supported by a Welsh local authority’s social services department until they are 18, they will continue to receive the basic income irrespective of where they choose to reside after their 18th birthday.

 What happens if local authorities have placed a care leaver in England?
 Would they then be ineligible for the pilot?

-Where these are young people supported by local authorities in Wales, they will be eligible for the pilot as they should not be disadvantaged because their placement is elsewhere.
+Where these are young people supported by local authorities in Wales, they are still eligible for the pilot as they should not be disadvantaged because their placement is elsewhere.

 Will there be any restrictions on how recipients spend the money?

-There will be no restrictions on how people choose to spend their basic income payment.
+There are no restrictions on how people choose to spend their basic income payment.

-Evidence from all the trials to date indicate that people spent their funding appropriately.
+Evidence from trials to date indicate that for the most part, people spent their funding appropriately.